Academic IELTS Writing task 1 Sample 100 - Why agricultural land becomes less productive

 The area where highest land degraded occurred was in Europe which was 23%.
 Oceania (that included Australia and New Zealand and a large part of South Pacific) ranked as the second highest land-degraded area by only around a half of European land degradation percentage.
 North America is the area with the least land degradation, especially with least deforestation.
 Deforestation and over-cultivation contributed to European land degradation more than other parts as they were the highest level of degradation in each region.

 [ Written by - Rhemawati Wijaya ]

 Sample Answer 8:

-The given information shows the main reasons of lands get less productive and also shows the effect of land losing its productivity in three different regions of the world during 1990s.
+The given information shows the main reasons of lands get less productive and also shows the effect of land losing its productivity in three different regions of the world during the 1990s.

 As is presented in the graphs, over-grazing & deforestation are two main reasons for lands becoming less productive and these two reasons contribute to 65% of this short of less productivity of lands.
 Another important reason for lands are getting less productive is over cultivations which is 28% reason for this effect.
-All other reasons cause 7% of this decreased productivity of land.
+All other reasons cause 7% of this decreased productivity of lands.

-The reasons for which the lands degraded vary region to region and according to the table data, European lands are getting less productive by 23% in 1990s because of deforestation, over-cultivation and over-grazing.
+The reasons for which the lands degraded vary region to region and according to the table data, European lands are getting less productive by 23% in the 1990s because of deforestation, over-cultivation and over-grazing.
 Deforestation was the major reason why the European lands got less productive and it was 9.8% while two other reasons were around 5% to 7%.
 In Oceana region which comprised a large portion of South Pacific Islands, Australia and New Zealand had 13% decrease of land’s procuring capability and over-cultivation was not the reason there.
-Finally North American countries were less affected (only 5%) for those man created reasons of land’s decrease in productivity.
+Finally, North American countries were less affected (only 5%) for those man created reasons of land’s decrease in productivity.